 - Evaluation of Herbicide Treatments for Termination of Canola as a Winter Cover Crop.
-Stephanie DeSimini, see MCCC poster - Influence of Fall Establishment and Spring Termination Timings of Annual Ryegrass on Corn Yields. see MCCC poster - The role of cover crops in the epidemiology of Goss's wilt - Palmer amaranth control provided by annual ryegrass and cereal rye - Spring termination of cover crops with herbicides - The effect of herbicide residues on cover crop establishment. - New project initiated this past fall The effect of planting green on corn and soybean yield - New project initiated this past fall The effect of a failed cover termination on corn and soybean yield. - The effect of cover crops on control of herbicide resistant weeds in corn.
+Influence of Fall Establishment and Spring Termination Timings of Annual Ryegrass on Corn Yields. - The role of cover crops in the epidemiology of Goss's wilt - Palmer amaranth control provided by annual ryegrass and cereal rye - Spring termination of cover crops with herbicides - The effect of herbicide residues on cover crop establishment. - The effect of planting green on corn and soybean yield - The effect of a failed cover termination on corn and soybean yield. - The effect of cover crops on control of herbicide resistant weeds in corn.